-Located in the capital city of Scotland, the University of Edinburgh is one of the oldest universities in the United Kingdom.
-It has consistently ranked among the top 50 universities in the world and is one of Scotland’s best institutes for international students.
+Located in Scotland’s capital city, the University of Edinburgh is one of the oldest universities in the United Kingdom.
+Founded in 1583, it is the sixth oldest university in the UK and is ranked 34th in the 2026 QS World University Rankings, making it a major choice for international students.

-Home to significant historical nuances and vibrant culture, the city of Edinburgh holds some of the most diverse, dynamic, and growing populations of locals and expatriates.
+Home to rich history and vibrant culture, the city of Edinburgh offers a dynamic environment for students from around the world.
 Therefore, studying at the University of Edinburgh might just be a dream come true for you.
 Read about the acceptance rate to find out if you stand a chance of beating the competition at this reputable institution.

 The University of Edinburgh Acceptance Rate